BME Luxury Care Home Case Study

 As a manager of BME Luxury Care Home – a registered business operating in England, the directors have asked you to consider the viability of investing in a privately owned and managed nursing home.
 This is of course led by an ever-increasing demand for such services among an aging population in England.
 The mission statement is: “a commitment to excellence in long-term support and care”.
 The plan is to, expand over time, to a network of at least five luxury facilities in London.

 The vision of the directors is to achieve the highest possible level of person-centred care in a home-like environment.
 Long-term care includes medical and non-medical care for individuals who need support with their activities of daily living.
 Many of the service users would be self-funding but some would be eligible for social care funding.
 Users may have a range of complex needs and/or disability that may challenge their ability to carry out certain activities of daily living.
-The financial statements for the care home facility are summarised below:

 |